QCA communities declaring snow emergencies ahead of snow

 If the amount of snow is enough that the downtown area requires extra clearing, that work

-Blue Grass, Iowa
+Blue Grass:

 The mayor of Blue Grass has declared a "winter weather emergency" starting at 6 p.m.
 Monday and ending at 6 p.m.
 Wednesday.